 When a company works with a subscription workforce, it is matched with the best provider for the job.
 You do not have to wade through applications, procurement processes, interviews, and other painfully slow methods of finding and hiring the right talent.
 Instead, you can get to work right away.

-For example, our base plan, Design Pickle Scale, assigns the best designer for each request.
+For example, our base plan, Design Pickle Graphics, assigns the best designer for each request.
 Our elite plan, Design Pickle Pro, goes one step further and matches you with a designer best suited to your overall business needs.

 The best part about a workforce vs. an in-house designer or freelancer is availability.
 A seamless system ensures that even if your designer is absent for a day, there’s always someone else ready to handle your requests.